dapplets/dapplet-docs/docs/ex16-web-components.md

 You can also look at an example of a complex widget from the [Twitter Adapter](https://github.com/dapplets/dapplet-modules/blob/a02906b001d3199ad5002e016f3dd18fbb65160a/packages/twitter-adapter-new/src/wb-button/index.ts).

 #### LP: 8.
-Stylize the widget by CSS
+Style the widget by CSS

-Declaration of CSS-styles is very similar to the approach used in the [`style-components`](https://styled-components.com/) library, famous among React.js developers.
+Declaration of CSS-styles is very similar to the approach used in the [`styled-components`](https://styled-components.com/) library, famous among React.js developers.
 Here the Tagged Template Literal - `css` function is used again.

 ```typescript
 public static override styles = css`